What are Springs?

 SSI faces many challenges in its effort to improve stewardship.
 One of the greatest among these challenges is inadequate information management.
 In spite of the critical nature of water, particularly in arid climates, many springs remain unmapped.
 Land managers and conservation organizations cannot protect these ecosystems without this most basic information—their geographic location.
 What little information exists is fragmented and therefore largely unavailable to researchers, land managers, and conservation organizations.

 SSI is committed to developing technological tools to promote springs research, and making them available to a broad range of managers and the public.
-Although we currently are applying these technologies primarily to springs in the desert southwest and in southern Alberta, Canada, we are using these current projects to demonstrate how they can be applied to springs in other climates, and throughout the world.
+Although we are currently applying these technologies primarily to springs in the arid West, we are using current projects to demonstrate how they can be applied to springs in other climates and throughout the world.

 Yet, if a spring's source (aquifer) remains intact, successful restoration is possible.
 An excellent example of this is the U.S. Bureau of Land Management’s collaboration with the Grand Canyon Wildlands Council in the rehabilitation of Pakoon Springs in northwestern Arizona (pictured above).
 This former ostrich and cattle ranch is one of the largest springs on the Arizona Strip, and was sold to the BLM in 2005.
 After removing an alligator and more than 100 tons of scrap metal, ostrich stalls, and numerous rundown ranch buildings, the restoration team reconfigured the landscape and replanted native wetland and riparian plants and trees.
 Within one year of the geomorphic rehabilitation, native wetland vegetation quickly began to regrow across the site and native insects, amphibians, reptiles, birds, and mammals recolonized the former ranch site.
 Today, the recovery of native species has created one of the finest patches of wetland-riparian spring habitat on the Arizona Strip.